power88w/Centric_Frontend_project/README.md

 - buttons with a hover.
 - website is a mobile ready version with hamburger menu.
 - several photos
-- the website has photo galleries.
+- the website has photo gallery.
-- google maps have been implemented.
+- google maps.
-- easy access to social media
+- easy access to the social media

 ### Features Left to Implement